A Level: A*A*A IB: 40-42 points, with 776 at Higher Level

 Our Natural Science students find Robinson a friendly and stimulating place to study.
 During their time here, many students will progress through the range of subjects towards a planned specialisation, while for others it is a chance to discover exciting courses and interesting areas of scientific research they had not previously considered.

 Note: When applying for Natural Sciences at Cambridge, you need to indicate on your My Cambridge Application whether you wish to apply for Biological or Physical sciences.

-Highly Desirable: A further subject from Physics, Chemistry or Further Maths to A level.
+Highly Desirable: A further subject from Physics, Chemistry or Further Maths to A level / IB Higher Level.

-Most of our physical scientists have taken A levels in Maths, Physics, Chemistry and AS or A level in Further Maths.
-Mathematics is essential in all the Physical sciences and should be taken to as higher level as your school offers.
+Most of our physical scientists have taken A levels / IB Higher Levels in Maths, Physics, Chemistry and AS or A level in Further Maths.
+Mathematics is essential in all the Physical sciences and should be taken to the highest level your school offers.